Luismbpr/Luismbpr/README.md

 # About me
-- Hi, I’m @Luismbpr, an Industrial Engineer, Data Scientist with a wide variety of interests.
+- Hi, I’m @Luismbpr, an Engineer, Data Scientist with a wide variety of interests.
 - I’m focused in Data Analysis, Data Science, Machine Learning, Deep Learning, and other related topics.
 - 📫 How to reach me.
 You can reach me via Github messages at the moment.